svost/novacoin/doc/README.md

 License
 ---------------------
-See COPYNG in root folder.
+See COPYING in root folder.